 Vaping can be a fun, social, and enjoyable experience, but sometimes things don’t go according to plan.
 Chances are, if you vape regularly, you have probably had a problem or two with your device.

 Problems with your vaporiser can be pretty frustrating.
 It may vary from being battery-related, to not getting enough vapour in each draw.

 The good news is that your device more often than not isn’t faulty or broken, and most of the problems that may arise can be easily fixed.
 Check out our common vape problems below and the simple ways to correct them.
 You’ll be back to enjoying pure and delicious vapour in no time.

-1. Your Vape won't turn on
+Problem 1: Your vape won't turn on

 Vape batteries typically last for years, however, this time can be reduced or lengthened depending on how well you take care of your device.
 First thing’s first, how often do you clean your vaporizer?
-The amount you clean should be dependent on usage, but if it has been a while, chances are a blocked heating element could be compromising the performance of your battery.
+The amount you clean it should be dependent on usage, but if it has been a while, chances are a blocked heating element could be compromising the performance of your battery.
 Pick up some isopropyl alcohol and cotton swabs and give your vape the cleaning it deserves!

 Secondly, try not to overcharge your vaporizer.
-Leaving it on charge overnight and waking up to a full battery can be appealing but charging it for too long can reduce its lifespan.
+Leaving it on charge overnight and waking up to a full battery can be appealing, but charging it for too long can reduce its lifespan.

-5. You’re Getting a lot of Draw Resistance
+5. You’re getting a lot of draw resistance

 The second reason for lack of resistance is (again) an unclean device.
 Not cleaning your vaporizer often enough can lead to a whole host of problems.
 Luckily, this one is easily fixed.
 You can clean your vape by taking it apart and soaking it in isopropyl alcohol.
 Use pipe cleaners to scrub any tough resin stains and make sure all parts are fully dry before using.